wuyichen24/system-design-interview/problems/Build_URL_Shortening_System.md

 - **Interface 2**
    - `getURL(api_key, short_url)`
       - Function
-         - Get the original URL of a short URL.
+         - Get the original long URL of a short URL.
       - Parameters
          - short_url (string): The short URL to be redirected.
       - Return
-         - The original URL.
+         - The original long URL.

 ## Data model definition
 - **Schema**